MiRO92/uYou-for-YouTube/README.md

 * Signing with a non developer account will have the app expire in 7 days, but Altstore automates re-signing as long as it is connected to your PC.
 * The app will not receive Push Notifications.
-* If you're getting "Error 200" then try using another signing service/method.
+* If you're getting "Error 200" on AooDB then you need to do change the `Identity type to use for appdb PRO` in the [appdb configuration](https://user-images.githubusercontent.com/52943116/134609634-80155411-ef73-4c5a-89d3-263cf94602dc.PNG) from `Auto` to `Development`.
+After that, you can set it back to Auto if you want.

 ### Support
 * [PayPal](https://paypal.me/MiROTweaks)